olliewet/DestinyPowerGuide/README.md

 - Shows how much power is required untill next level
 - Simplistic and User Friendly UI

+Just been added
+- New Home Screen
+- New option Selection Screen

 Rewards
 - What activities and events provide each type of gear
 - Indication of power level caps